NotePlan/plugins/np.Tidy/README.md

  - **/Remove content under heading in all notes** (alias "rcuh").
 Use wisely, as this is dangerous! (original function by @dwertheimer)
 - **/Remove time parts from @done() dates** (alias "rtp"): Remove time parts of @done(date time) from recently-updated notes.
 Can be used with parameters from Template or Callback.
 - **/Remove @done() markers** (alias "rdm"): Remove @done(...) markers from recently-updated notes, optionally just from completed checklist items.
+- **/Remove >today tags from completed todos** (alias "removeToday" or "rmt"): Removes the ">today" tag still attached to completed/cancelled tasks that means they keep showing up in Today's references every day forever.
+Does not touch open tasks.
 - **/Remove triggers from recent calendar notes** (alias "rtcn"): Remove one or more triggers from recent (but past) calendar notes.
-- **/Remove >today tags from completed todos** (alias "removeToday" or "rmt"): Removes the ">today" tag still attached to completed/cancelled tasks that keeps them showing up in Today's references (every day forever).
-Does not touch open tasks.

 Most can be used with parameters from a Template, or via an x-callback call.